gondo/bouk.github.io/_posts/2014-05-12-elasticsearch-rce.md

 script.disable_dynamic: true
 {% endhighlight %}

-You should also make sure that your local Elasticsearch instance is only binding on `localhost`, as someone could exploit you over LAN if you don't.
+You should also make sure that your local Elasticsearch instance is only binding on `localhost`, as someone could exploit you over LAN without making you visit a webpage if you don't.
 The Homebrew Elasticsearch formula does this automatically.
+This still means you're vulnerable to the CSRF exploit though!

 If you want to be as secure as possible, you should run Elasticsearch inside a virtual machine, to make sure it has no access to the hosting machine at all.